Arcandrus/mtg-forum/README.md

 ![](./mtg-forum-assets/edit_comment.gif)
 </details>

-The delete button will prompt to user to confirm, and upon confrimation witll delete the post/ comment and any nested replies from the database.
+The delete button will prompt to user to confirm, and upon confirmation will delete the post/ comment and any nested replies from the database.

 <details>
    <summary>Delete Comment</summary>